First-year and transfer students

 Enrolling in courses at Wilfrid Laurier University

 If the course that you would like to take is listed in the University of Waterloo course offerings list with the division code “WLU”, you may enroll for the course as if it were a Waterloo course.
 If the course is not listed, you must follow the cross-registration procedures.
-Cross Registration forms are available on-line under Cross Registration (PDF).
+Cross Registration forms can be found here.
 Keep in mind that students may only take two (2) WLU Kinesiology and Physical Education (KPE) courses (0.50 units) for credit.*

 Enrolling in courses at another university